nick-uk/Terraform-IaC-Kafka/README.md

-# Deploy kafka on AWS EC2
-IaC Kafka deployment on EC2 for development tests.
+## IaC Kafka deployment on AWS/EC2 for development tests.

 **DO NOT** use this repository for production deployments.
 For production better use confluent kafka or something similar.
 ### What is this repository for?